 Gathering Evidence in a Dog Bite Lawsuit

 Dog bite lawsuits can be contentious, and placing blame can be complicated by emotional issues.
-The attack itself can be terror-laden, and dog owners can be overly loyal to an aggressive pet.
+The attack can be terror-laden, and dog owners can be overly loyal to an aggressive pet.
 Proving that the attack was unprovoked and due to problematic canine behavior rests on evidence and is critical in winning the compensation the injured party deserves.
-Part of the evidentiary proof is provided by expert evaluation of the dog and the attack.
-Let’s look at ways to ensure the essential evidence is compiled.Increase in Number of Dog Bites and Claim Amounts
+The expert evaluation of the dog and the attack provides part of the evidentiary proof.
+Let’s look at ways to ensure the essential evidence is compiled.Increase in the Number of Dog Bites and Claim Amounts

 The number of dog bites in California rose from 1,684 in 2015 to 2,166 in 2018.
 The nationwide number of claims increased from 17,297 in 2018 to 17,802 in 2019.
-Aside from an increase in the number of incidents, the cost of medical expenses to treat a dog bite coupled with higher jury awards make canine bites more costly.Strict Liability in Dog Bite Cases in California
+Aside from increased incidents, medical expenses to treat a dog bite and higher jury awards make canine bites more costly.Strict Liability in Dog Bite Cases in California

 Owners are responsible for their dogs and strictly liable for dog bites inflicted by them.
-Under California Civil Code 3342, an owner is responsible for damages when an individual is bitten by their dog either in a public place or a private area for which the person has legal entry.
+Under California Civil Code 3342, an owner is responsible for damages when an individual is bitten by their dog, either in a public or private area where the person has legal entry.
 This can include the owner’s property.
-It also includes those who are on the property in the performance of legal duties such as police officers or postal workers.Limits to the California Dog Bite Law
+It also includes those who are on the property in the performance of legal duties, such as police officers or postal workers.Limits to the California Dog Bite Law

 There are limits to the law.
-In order for it to apply, the dog must bite the person.
-This prerequisite is tricky, however, since in some cases just grabbing the person and holding without biting can be enough to invoke a personal injury lawsuit.
+For it to apply, the dog must bite the person.
+This prerequisite is tricky, however, since, in some cases, just grabbing the person and holding without biting can be enough to invoke a personal injury lawsuit.
 This is illustrated in one California case ruled upon in 1998, where the plaintiff fell from a ladder after a dog took hold of his leg but did not break the skin.
 The court ruled that the defendant (the dog owner) was liable for the damages the worker suffered under California Civil Code 3342.Dangerous Dogs

 In California, another law can be used against the owner if he or she did not take reasonable steps to restrain the dog.
-Under California Civil Code 3342.5, the dog owner has the obligation to secure the animal if the canine has bitten another person on two separate occasions, bitten someone without provocation or injured or killed another animal in the past.
-Anyone can petition the court to assure that the dog is confined in such a way as to remove any danger of it biting a person or, in the extreme, have the animal put down.
-This law does not hold for police or military dogs or when a dog bites a person who is trespassing.Criminal Charges
+Under California Civil Code 3342.5, the dog owner must secure the animal if the canine has bitten another person on two separate occasions, bitten someone without provocation, or injured or killed another animal in the past.
+Anyone can petition the court to ensure that the dog is confined in such a way as to remove any danger of it biting a person or, in the extreme, have the animal put down.
+This law does not hold for police or military dogs or when a dog bites someone who is trespassing.Criminal Charges

-In California, a person who owns a dog with a past history and did not restrain the dog appropriately, resulting in serious injury or death to someone, faces criminal charges.
+In California, a person who owns a dog with a past history and does not restrain the dog appropriately, resulting in severe injury or death to someone, faces criminal charges.
 This usually occurs when the dog is not on a leash and wandering around by themselves off the owner’s property.
 If the person died due to the attack, the owner is charged with a felony under California Penal Code 399.
-If the person is injured, the owner may be charged with a misdemeanor.
-Civil claims against the owner may still be filed within two years of the bite even if the responsible party is convicted criminally.Providing Evidence in a Dog Bite Case
+The owner may be charged with a misdemeanor if the person is injured.
+Civil claims against the owner may still be filed within two years of the bite, even if the responsible party is convicted criminally.Providing Evidence in a Dog Bite Case

-Witnesses are important in most accidents.
-However, dog bites happen quickly, and due to the complexity of the situation, it may be difficult to adequately see what happened.
-Due to the terror, a dog attack brings with it, even the plaintiff may be uncertain of the sequence of events preceding and during the assault.
-Since canines may view certain behaviors as provocative, the injured party may be unaware that they were displaying something disturbing to the animal.
-Finally, the witness may not have focused on what happened before the bite since nothing seemed out of the ordinary.
-In the end, getting a handle on what occurred in a dog bite case, including the length of time the attack lasted, may be challenging.Important Tips in Evaluating the Dog
+Witnesses are essential in most accidents.
+However, dog bites happen quickly, and due to the situation's complexity, it may be difficult to adequately see what happened.
+Due to a dog attack's terror, even the plaintiff may be uncertain of the sequence of events preceding and during the assault.
+Since canines may view certain behaviors as provocative, the injured party may be unaware they were displaying something disturbing to the animal.
+Finally, the witness may not have focused on what happened before the bite since nothing seemed unusual.
+In the end, getting a handle on what occurred in a dog bite case, including the length of time the attack lasted, may be challenging.Essential Tips for Evaluating the Dog

-It is important for an expert to evaluate the dog’s behavior since it is vital in determining the outcome of the case.
+An expert needs to evaluate the dog’s behavior since it is vital in determining the outcome of the case.
 In most cases, an aggressive dog will display the same behavior upon examination.
 Sometimes, the defendant’s legal team will not want the evaluation to proceed since they are wary of how the dog will behave.
 Other than behavior, the following factors need to be examined: